Skip to content

 • The most common type of condo corporation in Ontario

-• May include common elements and amenities such as a foyer, exterior walls, pools, gardens, etc.
+• Has individual units and common elements which often include areas such as a foyer, exterior walls, and amenities

 Phased condo corporation